Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Then following each chapter, you are assigned a review session, which basically quizzes you on the material you just learned while also circling back to earlier content for review.

-It is a highly effective and efficient means of learning material, and you can rip off an entire lesson on a topic (including text and review problems) in less than a half hour.
+It is a highly effective means of learning material, and you can rip off an entire lesson on a topic (including text and review problems) in less than a half hour.

 Smart Science & Tech

-As mentioned, one of the biggest selling points of the Achievable course is the science baked into their curriculum, as well as the smart, adaptive tech.
+As mentioned, one of the biggest selling points of Achievable is the science baked into their curriculum, as well as the smart, adaptive tech.

 The efficiency gains mentioned in this synopsis are primarily accomplished through their adaptive algorithm, which constantly monitors your progress on practice work to optimize your study plan.